Weilando/EasyCompiler/docs/Roadmap.md

   - [x] if and else
   - [x] while
   - [x] print

+It was planned to use a mocked filesystem for generated Jasmin-files and class-files during tests.
+Unfortunately it is impossible to call jasmin.jar and the produced class-files via `Runtime.getRuntime.exec`, as the command starts a new process.
+An in-memory filesystem would work great, if one could use all functions in one process.

+As a trade-off the generated files are deleted after tests.

 ## Stage 4: Implementation of floats
 - [ ] extend grammar to parse `float` keyword and literals